 -Clear 2 metre marking in building, car park and playground

--We ask that parents not visit the office but call or email instead
+-We ask parents not to visit the office but call or email instead

 -Children attending LD’s and a Nursery group can only attend one group

 -We ask that parents and carers physically distance from each other and from staff when dropping off and collecting their children and to limit drop off and collection to one parent or carer per household

 -Parents must were a face mask when dropping of or picking up their child/children

 -We ask that children not bring toys or other items from home to the setting, unless this is essential to their health and wellbeing

 -Staff do not wear PPE unless administering first aid or isolating with a child who has COVID symptoms.
 However, staff have access to PPE if they feel they need it.

 -One member of staff signing themselves in or out at one time, with their own pen, in the hallway not the office

 -Social distancing (2m rule) observed/maintained at all times outside the different groups

 -Staff to socially distance when with staff members from another group

--Staggered staff lunch times with no mixing of staff from different groups, social distancing to be adhered to minimise staff contacts
+-Staggered staff lunch times, use of separate rooms for breaks, social distancing to be adhered to minimise staff contacts

 -Staff room and kitchen kept clean by washing up and putting items away.
 Surfaces to be cleaned twice a day